21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 :::{admonition} On gadi
 :class: tip

-If you create your project on your home directory that only has 10 GB available, the template will automatically create a symbolic link to the `/g/data/{{nci_project}}/$USER/{{project_name}}/data` folder on gadi.
+If you create your project on your home directory, which only has 10 Gb available, the template will automatically create a symbolic link to the `/g/data/{{nci_project}}/$USER/{{project_name}}/data` folder on gadi.
 This way you can work with large data without worrying about running out of space on your home directory.

 :::